What can we know about that which we cannot even imagine?

 Adopting this perspective, one might say, ``Sure, yes, it may be that there are unconceivable aspects to reality.
 We can’t somehow prove that there aren't.
 But by definition, we could never know such unconceivables --- could never investigate them empirically --- so who cares?''
 Isn't the ending question of this essay about can-never-be-conceived aspects of reality just a pompously inflated version of the platitude that you can’t prove a negative?
 The famous scalpel of Occam suggests you should expunge consideration of such a proposition from your intellectual to-do list.
 Just as the scalpel denigrates the proposition that there is an Abrahamic deity in the sense that is defended by Deists, deriding that proposition as vacuous, said scalpel also suggests that the final question of this essay is vacuous, with no consequences (by definition), and therefore unworthy of contemplation.

+However, even if there are aspects of reality that will forever lie beyond our ken, that does not mean that might have consequences which have major empirical consequences for us.
+For example, consider those aspects of our physical universe that will forever characterize as ``random'' (in the case of quantum mechanics) or ``beyond our ability to calculate'' (e.g., due to intrinsic chaos, or simply because the calculation would require more iterations of a Turing machine than could be run before the heat death of the universe), or ``arbitrary'' (e.g., the physical constants of nature, or the details of the universe's boundary conditions).
+There may even be physical phenomena that are neither deterministic nor stochastic, e.g., computationally undecidable, but whose existence has major empirical consequences for us.

+On the other hand, it may also be that if we simply had sufficient cognitive capability, the mystery of all such phenomena would be resolved for us, and we would be able to understand / predict them in full.
+So even if we cannot answer the question I am posing in this essay, that answer might have hugely consequential implications for what we observe around us.

-There are at least three reasons to suspect that we actually \textit{can} find the answer to (some aspects of) the question I am posing, which salvages the question from the realm of such vacuities: \begin{enumerate} \item[i)] Most prosaically, we may be able to make some inroads into what is currently beyond our ability to conceive of we can ever somehow construct a super-Turing computer~\cite{aaronson2013philosophers} and exploit it to consider the question of what knowledge can never be conceived by us, thereby breaking free of the strictures of the Church --- Turing thesis.
-More speculatively, as our cognitive abilities grow, we might at least be able to establish the existence of what we can never conceive, through some observational / simulational / theoretical / {who knows?} process.
+Moreover, there are at least five reasons to suspect that we actually \textit{can} find the answer to (some aspects of) the question I am posing in this essay, which salvages the question from the realm of such vacuities: \begin{enumerate} \item[i)] Most prosaically, we may be able to make some inroads into what is currently beyond our ability to conceive of we can ever somehow construct a super-Turing computer~\cite{aaronson2013philosophers} and exploit it to consider the question of what knowledge can never be conceived by us, thereby breaking free of the strictures of the CT thesis.

+\item[ii)] More speculatively, our cognitive abilities will presumably continue to grow, e.g., by our constructing new kinds of external information retrieval and processing systems (earlier examples of which are books, then computers, and now the web), or by our building neurobiological prostheses, directly connected to our brains.
+These new abilities might at least be able to establish the existence of what we can never conceive, through some observational / simulational / theoretical / {who knows?} process.
 In other words, it may be that the feedback loop between our extended minds and our technology does let us break free of the evolutionary accident --- of the fact that our minds were formed for the Veldt --- at least in certain regards.
 It may be that the answer to question 4 above is ``no" --- and this may have consequences.

+\item[iii)] Suppose we figure out how to communicate with ``alien intelligences'' here on Earth.
+For example, we may figure out how to communicate with Cetaceans, or with the (still very speculative) ``wood-wide web'' of communities of trees in forests who communicate with another both directly and via mycorrhizal networks.
+One could imagine that these terrestrial alien intelligences might be able to answer the question I am posing.